canonical/jenkins-agent-k8s-operator/docs/explanation/charm-architecture.md

 This shows there are 2 containers - the Jenkins agent one and container for the charm code itself.

-And if you run `kubectl describe pod jenkins-agent-k8s-0`, all the containers will have as Command ```/charm/bin/pebble```.
+If you run `kubectl describe pod jenkins-agent-k8s-0`, all the containers will have ```/charm/bin/pebble``` as the entrypoint command.
 That's because Pebble is responsible for the processes startup as explained above.

 ## OCI images